wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Petra:** Oh, thank you Mr Big Bogie, it would be an honour Mr Big Bogie... _she leaves_

-_Layabout and Dan Lothario are on one side of the stage flirting, whilst Suey is tries to get her attention, but she keeps pushing him away and trying to ignore him.
+_Layabout and Dan Lothario are flirting, Suey keeps trying to speak to her but she keeps ignoring him.
 He begins complaining to the audience_

 **Suey:** I can't believe this, I've come half way across the universe in a battered old spaceship, I've drilled through this prison wall, I've found a long lost sister I never knew I had... and she doesn't even want to talk to me... _looks sad, ahhhh, I'm sadder than that!_